-Winning the World’s Leading Culinary Destination for the past six years at the World Travel Awards, it’s no surprise that Peruvian cuisine is becoming exceedingly popular around the world.
+Winning the World’s Leading Culinary Destination for the past eight years at the World Travel Awards, it’s no surprise that Peruvian cuisine is becoming exceedingly popular around the world.
 London has seen a rise in Peruvian restaurants over recent years; Michelin starred restaurants COYA in Mayfair and Lima by Virgilio Martinez are both highly recommended.
 Peruvian chef Martin Morales also has four more relaxed restaurants: Ceviche in Soho and Shoreditch, Andina and Casita Andina, each offering diverse menus with Peruvian traditions fused with London creativity.

 Nikkei is an increasingly popular Japanese-Peruvian fusion cuisine that incorporates simple Japanese dishes with locally sourced Andean chilies, tubers and fresh fish.
 In 2017, Lima’s Nikkei restaurant Maido – meaning welcome in Japanese – became Latin America’s top restaurant, overtaking Virgilio Martinez’s Central that had held the top spot since 2014.
 Run by Chef Micha Tsumura Nikkei, the tasting menu is a gastronomic journey through Peru’s finest produce.
 The calamari and snail dim sum and a 50-hour asado de tira – slow-cooked beef ribs – are the most notable dishes, recreating Latin American classics with a Japanese twist.